odr/pg-schema/README.md

 ## Tutorial

-We will use a table set which is described in [this file](sql/create.sql) Many GHC-extensions should be enabled.
+We will use a set of tables which is described in [this file](sql/create.sql) Many GHC-extensions should be enabled.
 I use the following (maybe some of them is not necessary):
 ```